imfaisalshehzad/nodejs-url-shortener/README.md

 You can follow the [these](https://www.mongodb.com/basics/create-database) steps to create the database and user account password.

-1. Rename `.env.sample` to `.env`
+1. Rename `.env.sample` to `.env` inside the backend and frontend folders.
-2. Replace below values with your creative ones.
+2. Replace below values with yours inside the `backend` project directory.
     - `<USER_NAME>`
     - `<PASSWORD>`
       - You have to use password from  *Security > Database Access*